TeachMe-Project/Main_Project/README.md

 students through their account and keep track of student learning activities.

+There are several objectives of developing LearnX platform

+    * Offer cost-effective and more convenient online education for the student community.
+    * Enable tutors to keep track of student online activities during live classroom sessions.
+    * Offer a built-in user-friendly video conferencing platform which is more convenient for both students and tutors.
+    * Offer parents to have a comprehensive understanding of their children’s online education activities.
+    * Enable Institutes to recruit tutors to conduct online courses and improve their online presence.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->